 Album: The Marshall Mathers LP 2

 Truth be told, when I first ranked her singles, “Diamonds” was one of my least favorites.
-The “shine bright like a diamond” during the chorus really annoyed me.
+The “shine bright like a diamond” during the chorus really irritated me.
 Eventually though, I came around on the Sia-penned track.
 It was hard not to given it was practically inescapable.
 From the clubs to the grocery store, it was everywhere.

 Album: Talk That Talk